 Barricane Beach, Woolacombe, Devon

-Stroll out from the main beach at Woolacombe on the North Devon Coast and you’ll come to Barricane Beach, a small cove tucked away between the cliffs.
-At high tide the sea comes in and forms a natural saltwater pool but at low tide you can spend a few hours here on the sandy beach where there are tiny shells and sea glass to find, and rockpools to explore.
+Stroll out from the main beach at Woolacombe on the North Devon Coast and you’ll come to Barricane Beach, a small rocky cove tucked away between the cliffs.
+At high tide the sea comes in and forms a natural saltwater pool but at low tide this is a lovely place to while away a few hours, either rockpooling, or just strolling along the sandy beach looking for sea glass, cowries and other exotic shells that have been carried here across the sea, all the way from the Caribbean.

-Surfers like to hang out at Barricane Beach, soaking up the rays and getting out on their boards to catch the waves.
-In the summer they add to the laid back vibe when the Barricane Beach Café opens up, especially on their Sri Lankan curry nights.
-You should be a part of it; take a bottle of wine or some ice-cold beers to wash down your curry, then watch the sunset reflected in the waters.
-You see, the simplest pleasures are often the best.
+Surfers like to hang out at Barricane Beach, soaking up the rays and getting out on their boards to catch the waves; it’s got that kind of laid-back vibe.
+At the beginning of summer, a crane lifts the Barricane Beach Café over the cliff and then every night, weather permitting, delicious Sri Lankan curries are served.
+You should be a part of it; take a bottle of wine or some ice-cold beers to wash down your food, then stick around to watch the sunset.
+In the daytime, the café serves baguettes, ciabattas and homemade cakes.

 Dogs are welcome on the beach all year, but must be kept on a lead between May and September.